WebAssembly/spec/document/core/text/modules.rst

         \end{array} \\
    \end{array}

-The synthesized attribute of a |Ttypeuse| is a pair consisting of both the used :ref:`type index <syntax-typeidx>` and the updated :ref:`identifier context <text-context>` including possible parameter identifiers.
+The synthesized attribute of a |Ttypeuse| is a pair consisting of both the used :ref:`type index <syntax-typeidx>` and the local :ref:`identifier context <text-context>` containing possible parameter identifiers.
 The following auxiliary function extracts optional identifiers from parameters:

 .. math::